whtcubie/learngit_2016/readme.txt

 My stupid boss still prefers SVN.
 Creating a new branch is quick and simple.
 Git checkout devlop is just for test
-Git is a free software ..
-Git also have amswer!

 try to commit